On-board Azure Sentinel Preview

 In this quickstart you will learn how to on-board Azure Sentinel.

-To on-board Azure Sentinel, you first need to connect to your data sources.
+To on-board Azure Sentinel, you first need to enable Azure Sentinel, and then connect your data sources.
 Azure Sentinel comes with a number of connectors for Microsoft solutions, available out of the box and providing real-time integration, including Microsoft Threat Protection solutions, Microsoft 365 sources, including Office 365, Azure AD, Azure ATP, and Microsoft Cloud App Security, and more.
 In addition, there are built-in connectors to the broader security ecosystem for non-Microsoft solutions.
 You can also use common event format, Syslog or REST-API to connect your data sources with Azure Sentinel.

 After you connect your data sources, choose from a gallery of expertly created dashboards that surface insights based on your data.
 These dashboards can be easily customized to your needs.